7 Room make-over tips on a budget

 2. Blankets and pillows

-Maybe not the most original tip for room make-overs, but definitely a good one, especially if the furniture is relatively simple.
+Maybe not the most original interior design tip for room make-overs, but definitely a good one.
+Especially if the furniture is relatively simple, this can make a huge difference.
 With the use of some pillows and blankets, you can easily change the color theme you have.
 For instance, I have a light grey couch with a mustard yellow blanket draped over it, whereas in December, I decorated it with green pillows to match the rest of my decorations.

 3. Move stuff around

-Online, there are lots of websites that can help you to visualize how your room will look when designing.
+Online, there are lots of websites that can help you to visualise how your room will look when designing your interior.
 However, they also make it much easier to see if the couch would maybe also look nice in that other corner, without you having to drag your furniture across the room with the risk of having to put everything back later if it does not work out.
 Moving some chairs or turning the couch or table a quarter can make a huge difference!

 4. Use boxes and pots as decorations